Judge Brandt Shortland says woman with unhealthy fixation needs ongoing supervision

 At one stage she even convinced Covid-19 border control personnel to let her through to Northland from Auckland, saying she needed to be at Whangārei Hospital.

-She was in custody at the Mason Clinic where she was receiving mental health treatment but there was no guarantee she would not re-offend.
+She was in custody at the Mason Clinic where she was receiving mental health treatment but there was no guarantee she would not reoffend.

-Despite Chang's protestations, she was over her fixation, she still wore a photo of the victim around her neck - like a shrine.
+Despite Chang's protestations that she was over her fixation, she still wore a photo of the victim around her neck.

 Whether Chang's visa opportunities would be jeopardised or whether she was deported as a result of the conviction was a matter for immigration authorities – not the court – and the process to deport Chang was already underway, the judge said.